Is the U.S. Bank Visa Platinum Card worth it?

 Cellphone protection from your credit card is important to you

 With the U.S. Bank Visa Platinum Card, you can get up to $1,200 in annual coverage when you pay your cellphone bill with the card each month.
-More specifically, that’s $600 in cellphone protection per eligible damage or loss claim.
+More specifically, that’s up to $600 in cellphone protection per eligible damage or stolen claim.
 If you’re a little clumsy with your personal device, currently pay for outside cellphone insurance and could greatly benefit from this perk, the U.S. Bank Visa Platinum could be the right card for you.